sridharmessi/LIE_DETECTOR/README.md

   we get data using csv file using LTspice software or we manual we note the value using kirchhoff's current law and voltage law.
   ++after we get the csv file
-  we import this file to Knime software ,to visalize the tools using decison tree algorithm to predict the output i have attached the implementation workflow of this machine leaning related stuff into it
+  we import this file to Knime software ,to visalize the tools using decison tree algorithm to predict the output i have attached the implementation workflow of this machine leaning related stuff into .